mxcl/PromiseKit/_posts/2015-01-02-retain-cycle-considerations.md

 The above is a classic retain cycle.
 Don’t do that.

-In cases where you think the promise will outlive the object that `self` refers to and you want that object to be deallocated, use weak references to `self`.
+In cases where you think the promise will outlive the object that `self` refers to and you want that object to be deallocated, use weak references to `self` (or `unowned self` in Swift).

 It’s easy to do code like this though, and this code has a retain cycle, though it’s not because of the promises: